Sitefinity/Telerik.Sitefinity.Samples.RealEstate/README.md

 2. Click the _Add..._ button and navigate to the _SitefinityWebApp_ -> *App_Data* folder.
 3. Select the **SitefinityRealEstateStarterKit.mdf** file and click _OK_.
 4. Click _OK_.

+### Nuget package restoration
+The solution in this repository relies on NuGet packages with automatic package restore while the build procedure takes place.
+For a full list of the referenced packages and their versions see the [packages.config](https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.RealEstate/blob/master/SitefinityWebApp/packages.config) file.
+For a history and additional information related to package versions on different releases of this repository, see the [Releases page](https://github.com/Sitefinity-SDK/Telerik.Sitefinity.Samples.RealEstate/releases).

 ### Installation instructions: SDK Samples from GitHub